Requests & Responses

 property which exposes some information about the client and the type of connection.

-The response object is also an event emitter that emits a done
+object is also an event emitter that emits an answer

 For more information, visit the API reference.